regor-unimore/MARSIS/README.md

 **Code** contains the python code to solve all the optimization algorithms tested within the research.
 The codes take in input the name of the instance to be solved and read all the necessary input files.
 In each code, the solution parameters are set to their default values and can be changed directly in the code.
 Moreover, within the matheuristics codes (type R, C, and G) it is possible to chose with variant to execute.
 A further code is included to help visualize the solution.

-To run the optimization algorithms it is necessary to download the instances' folders and the general data and put all them in the same folder as the code.
+--> To run the optimization algorithms, download the instance folders and the general data files, and place them in the same directory as the source code.
+Once the data are properly set up, the code can be executed.
+Note that, if necessary, default parameters (e.g., N and W) have be manually modified within the code before execution.

 **Computational Results**: computational results for all tested optimization algorithms.